Frequently Asked Questions

-I’ve invested almost a quarter century building the business around a collection of newly cast, and vintage type and ornament.
+I’ve invested almost three decades building the business around a collection of newly cast, and vintage type and ornament.
 Much will never be made again.
 The type foundries that produced the types have been out of business for 30 to 50 years.
 You can count the sources for new type on one hand.
 Alongside wood engraving on boxwood, producing platinum photographic prints, genuine hand-set typographic letterpress is one of the more endangered craft processes currently being practiced.
 The makers of genuine letterpress foundry type, the basic element of the process for 560 years, have almost all disappeared because “platepress” printers have no need to buy type.

 Beyond that, genuine letterpress “speaks in a language” based on those traditional materials, properly employed.
 Broad fields of solid color on uncoated paper?
 Not something letterpress is very good at.
 Photographic reproductions?
 Not what letterpress excels at.

 Crisp type, and detailed line art on beautiful paper?
 Yes, that’s the look of letterpress.